-To provide additional protein and provide additional supplements to the cows grass based diet, we grow spring barley, spring oats, spring beans and winter barley.
-All organic of course!
+To provide additional protein and provide additional supplements to the cows grass based diet, we grow spring barley, spring oats and spring beans – all organic of course!

-The surplus crops that isn’t required for the cattle is sold to produce organic breakfast cereals and energy bars, and for malting to produce organic bee
+Some of the surplus crop not required for the cattle is sold to produce organic breakfast cereals and energy bars, with the surplus barley sold on to produce whisky or beer.

-Some of our New Farmers are already reaping the rewards of their produce:
+Some of our smallholders are already reaping the rewards of their produce: